MonarchGarden/trinity-steelindo/README.md

 https://roadmap.sh/react

-Everything in that roadmap will be covered in this project, except the create react app as the author chose Vite to create it
+Everything in that roadmap will be covered in this project, except the create react app as the author chose Vite to execute the program.

 # React Js